How do I get a lottery number? How is it determined?

 How do I find people looking for roommates?

 Check out the Facebook page “SC Residence Life” and post what you’re looking for!
-This was well-utilized last year, so hopefully it’ll help you out!
+Your class Facebook pages may also be useful.

 Can sophomores live in the apartments?

 Yes, they can, but usually this only happens if they join an application with three rising juniors or seniors.
 This will bring the group average up, which will disadvantage that application in relation to one with four juniors.
 Sophomores are generally not allowed to move into the apartments during the middle of the year if they don’t draw into that area during room selection.

 If I’m traveling abroad during the fall, what do I do?